hannahclauson/health-agreements/attack-plan.md

   - crawl/save/hash all agreements so we can track changes + alert when info may be out of date
   - probably want to separate download of html from extracting corpus
     - that way the content selector / normalization can always be updated independently
+    - can even get super OCD w the practices per comp and require that they list a 'line number' or range from their parent document where they are defined
+    - then when diffing, I should be able to tell exactly which practices are affected
   - New model: Document
     - URL
     - poll date